-Get advice before the new Shared Ownership scheme starts
+Get advice before applying for Shared Ownership 2021

-The introduction of the new Shared Ownership scheme which is rumoured to begin after April this year is likely to create a surge of demand for affordable housing.
+The introduction of the new Shared Ownership scheme is likely to create a surge of demand for affordable housing.

 First-time buyers can prepare themselves for the application process by seeking advice now and getting their foot in the door early with developers in their area.